 The most wonderful time of the year

-It's the busiest time of the year for people interested in the markets as every large publicly-traded company reports the results of their last quarter.
-These results have a lot to do with the performance of shares, which is precisely why investors should pay attention during these months.
+It's the busiest time of the year for people interested in the markets as every large publicly-traded company essentially issues their report card: results of their last quarter.
+These results have a lot to do with the performance of shares, which is why investors should pay attention during these months.
 Keen to read the reports?
-Ok, reports can be, um less riveting than expected, which is why CEOs and their teams set up earnings calls where you can literally dial in and listen to executive teams detail company results for that particular quarter.
+OK, reports can be, um less riveting than expected, which is why CEOs and their teams set up earnings calls where you can dial in and listen to executive teams detail company results for that particular quarter and use it as an opportunity to discuss the context of their results.
 Topics range from discussion of financial performance to management changes, and much more.